raspiduino/raspiduino/README.md

 ## How this work?
 When you open an issue, this will trigger the github action to run the Python script and update the game.

+## Notes
+- This is unstable now, sorry for that!

 ## Todo:
 - Add clickable button to play
 - Add '0' cell open support